PalladioSimulator/Palladio-Core-PCM/PalladioCM.PCMBench/Readme.txt

 --- Getting started ---
 To get started compile the source and run the plugins as an Eclipse application.
 Create a new Palladio Component Model project using the New Project wizard.
-Note: The project name is still hardcoded in other parts so please use "x" for the GMF integration to work.
-This is still a major construction site :-)
+Note: The project name is no longer hardcoded in other parts so you can now use abitrary project names for the GMF integration to work.
+However, the whole thing is still a major construction site :-)

 Switch the perspective to "PCMBench".
 You should see a specialised Navigator, a Resource view, a property sheet and an outline.